 It is important to underline that even if the surgeon went through a preoperative planning when he/she reviews the information with the postoperative information, this update overrides the previous ones used and calculated during the preoperative planning.

-SUPPORTS SELECTION
+PLANNING MANAGEMENT AND SUPPORTS SELECTION

-Prior to visualizing the Mounting Parameters, the first mandatory step is to select both Supports: Proximal and Distal.
+Prior to visualizing the Mounting Parameters, the mandatory step is to select both Supports, Proximal and Distal, and the Preoperative or Postoperative scenario.